 As an original Custodial Descendant of Kamilaroi Barray (Land), and a composer/percussionist and artist/designer, rhythmic expression connects me to Land, People, Culture and Story and articulates the natural frequency (heart beat) of Ngaya Barray (Mother Earth).
 Given this, my rhythmic expressions are articulated in varying forms.
 In the main, these varying rhythmic forms/expressions are both old and new, and or cross-disciplinary.

-He has performed and recorded with Keith Carlock (Sting/John Mayer), Bruce Mathiske, James Morrison, John Paul Young and the All-Stars, Lachy Dooley and many more.
+Manning's musical journey includes captivating performances and collaborative recordings with renowned artists like Keith Carlock (known for his work with Sting and John Mayer), Bruce Mathiske, James Morrison, John Paul Young and the All-Stars, Lachy Dooley, and numerous others.

 Manning is also a significant digital content producer.
 Check out some of his work:

 Learning from Elders who attend the Guparr Aboriginal Mens Shed.
 Manning's art focuses on combining both traditional and modern patterns.

 His artworks are located in Murrook Cultural Centre, The University of Newcastle, the NSW Department of Education, Government Social Service buildings in Sydney, Melbourne, Canberra, Hobart, Bendigo (gifted by senior executive J Cassar); and has commissioned infrastructure design works through Port Stephens Council, and a sensor installation through Lake Macquarie City Council.